NGH14/Learn-CSS/SASS/06.Operators/README.md

 ## Example

-`_operators_.scss` is the simple implement of operator in sass.
+`_operators.scss` is the simple implement of operator in sass.
 Run the command below:

 ```cmd
 sass --watch _operators.scss style.css